PCS Checklist [Most Critical Items to Plan and Organize]

 2. Securing Housing

-You’re leaving one home and moving into another, this means you’ll have to figure out where you plan to live.
+Next on your military PCS checklist is to secure housing.
+You’re leaving one home and moving into another, which means you’ll have to figure out where you plan to live.
 In the military, there are a number of options based on your family situation and time of service.
-Go through this PCS checklist and make sure to follow these steps.
+Go through this PCS move checklist and make sure to follow these steps.

 - Figure out what kind of housing you want